-18. Functions of Directorate of Geological Surveys and Mines
+19. Functions of Directorate of Geological Surveys and Mines

-(1) The Directorate of Geological Surveys and Mines is responsible for the regulation and management of minerals and mining activities through the department of geological surveys, the department of mines and the department of geothermal resources.

-- (2) The department of geological survey shall- - (a) establish and promote the mineral potential of Uganda through reconnaissance, exploration, geological mapping, geochemical surveys, geophysical surveys and any other method; - (b) collect, manage and provide access to geological data and information from mineral exploration and development operations; - (c) promote mineral beneficiation and value addition; - (d) establish and maintain an accredited mineral laboratory for analysing mineral samples; - (e) compile, publish and disseminate data and information concerning the geology and mineral resources of Uganda;
+- (1) The Directorate of Geological Surveys and Mines is responsible for the regulation and management of minerals and mining activities through the department of geological surveys, the department of mines, the department of geothermal resources and any other departments that shall be created within the Directorate. - (2) The department of geological survey shall- - (a) establish and promote the mineral potential of Uganda through reconnaissance, exploration, geological mapping, geochemical surveys, geophysical surveys and any other method; - (b) collect, manage and provide access to geological data and information from mineral exploration and development operations; - (c) promote mineral beneficiation and value addition; - (d) establish and maintain an accredited mineral laboratory for analysing mineral samples, rocks, mineral concentrates, tailings or minerals; - (e) promote and conduct research and development in the mineral subsector; and - (f) perform such other functions incidental to the department of geological survey.

-- 2021 - (f) promote and conduct research and development in the minerals subsector; - (g) map and monitor geo-hazards including earthquakes; - (h) generate, compile and disseminate geological data and geological information on the mineral wealth of Uganda; - (i) carry out analysis of mineral samples, rocks, mineral concentrates, tailings or minerals; and - (j) improve the availability of public information to the private sector and the public. - (3) The department of mines shall- - (a) be responsible for the regulation of mineral rights; - (b) enforce the provisions of this Act and any other written law to implement the certification of designated minerals; - (c) inspect, monitor and audit mining operations; - (d) assess mineral royalty and other payments under this Act; - (e) mainstream and organise artisanal mining in Uganda; - (f) ensure confidentiality of data owned by mineral rights holders in accordance with the Access to Information Act, 2005; - (g) promote and ensure national participation in mining operations; - (h) regulate and manage the impact of mineral activities on the economy, environment and socio-economic life; - (i) evaluate and monitor the implementation of feasibility reports, mining programs and plans, annual mining performance reports, certificates of approval of environmental and social impact assessment, environmental management plans and reports of mining companies;

-- (j) facilitate the development of skills and capacity among Ugandans and promote technological development in the minerals subsector; - (k) encourage private sector participation in the exploration and exploitation of mineral resources; - (1) recommend to the Director the suspension or revocation of mineral rights as a result of inspections and monitoring; - (m) develop and observe internationally accepted standards of health, safety, environmental protection and the protection of human rights in the minerals subsector in consultation with the Uganda National Bureau of Standards and any other relevant stakeholders; and - effectively coordinate with other Government ministries, departments, local government and agencies in the execution of mineral sector policy measures and strategies. - (4) The department of geothermal resources shall- - (a) conduct surface and subsurface exploration of geothermal prospects; - (b) undertake pre-feasibility and feasibility studies in order to provide an economic basis for licensing of geothermal resources; - (c) participate in the preparation of agreements including implementation agreements, power purchase agreements, connection agreements, and direct use contracts to support licences and enable private sector participation in the development of energy from geothermal resources;
+- (3) The department of mines shall- - (a) be responsible for the regulation of mineral rights, monitor implementation of programs, plans and reports; and inspect, monitor and audit mining operations; - (b) enforce the provisions of this Act and any other written law to implement the certification of designated minerals; - (c) assess and verify mineral royalty and other payments under this Act; - (d) mainstream and organise artisanal mining in Uganda; - (e) regulate and manage the impact of mineral activities on the economy, environment and socio-economic life; - (f) facilitate the development of skills and capacity among Ugandans and promote technological development in the mineral subsector; - (g) encourage private sector participation in the exploration and exploitation of mineral resources; - (h) recommend to the Minister the suspension or revocation of mineral rights as a result of inspections and monitoring; - (i) develop and observe internationally accepted standards of health, safety, environmental protection and the protection of human rights in the mineral subsector, in consultation with the Uganda National Bureau of Standards and other relevant Government agencies; and - (j) perform such other functions incidental to the functions of the department of mines. - (4) The department of geothermal resources shall- - (a) conduct surface and subsurface exploration of geothermal prospects;